DAism2019/SCC0/README.md

 uint16 public strategy; // Pass rate for Smart Common proposals mapping(uint => File) public logoStorages; // Storage for Smart Common logos
 ```
-5.Verify if it is scc0 v1 version using the following methods
+ 5.Verify if it is scc0 v1 version using the following methods:
 ```solidity
 interface IDaism {
     //check the address whether daism sc type of dapp